auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 $ virt-resize --expand /dev/sda1 debian-12-nocloud-$ARCH-daily.qcow2 ./$ARCH/linux-$ARCH.qcow2
 ```

-If this step is successful, we can proceed to the next step [Reading files from the qcow2 image](#reading-files-from-the-qcow2-image).
+If this step is successful, we can proceed to the next step [Reading files from the VM Disk image](#reading-files-from-the-vm-disk-image).
 #TODO check if link worked

 For a yet unknown reason, I experienced an error when running the `virt-resize` command.